 - not getting your period for women and girls

 ED (eating disorders) is a disordered relationship to food that has negative consequences for you and those around you.
 It’s a serious condition that needs specialist help as soon as possible.
-It can affect men or women, about a quarter of sufferers are male, though this may be an underrepresentation and it often develops early between 13 to 20 years old.
+It can affect men or women, about a quarter of sufferers are male, though this may be an under-representation, and it often develops early between 13 and 20 years old.

 How to get help this Christmas

-Most importantly, turn up well informed, the NICE guidelines provide very comprehensive information for the general public.
+Most importantly, turn up well-informed, the NICE guidelines provide very comprehensive information for the public.
 Treatment can be very successful but as with all mental health issues the earlier it is sought the better.
 Treatment involves help with diet plans and exercise plans, medical help, psychological therapy for sufferer and family, psychosocial training for sufferer and family, use of specialist support groups.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.